Ian8VT/Ian8VT.github.io/qgis/lab_2/aa_burlington_lab.md

 The following two maps represent the direction of Burlington's census tracts from the central business district and the distance of those tracts from that point, respectively.

+### Data Sources

+I downloaded my 2010 census tract shapefile for Vermont from the [Vermont Open Geodata Portal](https://geodata.vermont.gov/datasets/df13910a7c9943849d6986b703e5eafd_4).
+This dataset is a TIGER/Line shapefile developed by the US Census.
+The data as accessed from the Vermont website already includes demographic data attached onto the census tracts, but does not have median monthly rent data.

 ![direction](/qgis/lab_2/burlington_cardinal.png)

 ![direction](/qgis/lab_2/burlington_dist.png)